Oshogatsu: How Do Japanese Celebrate The New Year?

 Japan adopted the Gregorian calendar in 1873; the first day of January became the official and cultural New Year’s Day in Japan.

-There are varieties of special decoration, which would be displayed around New Year in Japan.
+There are varieties of special decorations, which would be displayed around New Year in Japan.

 One of them is Kadomatsu, which you can see each side of the front door of houses, stores and company buildings all around Japan.